MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 ---
 # Back up and restore environments

 Protecting your data in Power Platform and Dataverse and providing continuous availability of service are important.
-If you use Power Platform to create production environments with a database and one or more Dynamics 365 applications, you can benefit from the system backups that are automatically performed for these environments.
+If you use Power Platform to create production environments with a database and Dynamics 365 applications enabled, you can benefit from the system backups that are automatically performed for these environments.
 The system backups are stored for up to 28 days, so you can restore your environment if there are any issues.

-For production environments that do not have Dynamics 365 applications, the default backup retention period is only 7 days.
+For production environments that do not have Dynamics 365 applications enabled, the default backup retention period is only 7 days.
 However, admins can change this setting and extend the backup retention period for [Managed Environments](managed-environment-overview.md) using PowerShell.
 The possible options are 7, 14, 21, and 28 days.

-Changing the backup retention period is a useful feature for Managed Environments that do not have Dynamics 365 applications.
+Changing the backup retention period is a useful feature for Managed Environments that do not have Dynamics 365 applications enabled.
 It also gives you more flexibility and security for your data by extending back up to 28 days, and it helps in accidental data deletion scenarios.
 Consider the following information:

 - This ability to extend the backup retention period beyond 7 days is only supported for [Managed Environments](managed-environment-overview.md).
 - If you have an existing environment that is older than 7 days and you change the backup retention period, the first backup will still expire after 7 days.
 However, subsequent backups follow the new backup retention period that you have configured.